-Students who are homeschooled or participate in alternative education such as an online/cyber school must submit either The Common Application or the Coalition Application in addition to the following items:
+Students who are homeschooled or participate in alternative education such as an online/cyber school must submit The Common Application in addition to the following items:

-- 1. Official transcripts from any high schools or postsecondary institutions attended; - 2.
-An academic portfolio that includes: - A transcript of courses taken, either self-designed (including reading lists and syllabi), or a formal document from a correspondence school or agency; - · Evaluations or grades received for each subject; - A short research paper, preferably completed within the last year (including evaluator's comments); - 3.
-An additional essay on the reasons for choosing homeschooling; and - 4.
+- Official transcripts from any high schools or postsecondary institutions attended; - 2.
+An academic portfolio that includes: - A transcript of courses taken, either self-designed (including reading lists and syllabi), or a formal document from a correspondence school or agency; - · Evaluations or grades received for each subject; - A short research paper, preferably completed within the last year (including evaluator's comments); - An additional essay on the reasons for choosing homeschooling; and - 4.
 An interview with a member of the admissions staff or with an alumnae representative.